cheneuwo/Bible-in-Markdown/docs/Who_is_Who_in_Bible/N/Noah.md

 ---
 name: ivory_Noah_sacrifice
 ---
 Noah's sacrifice, a Byzantine ivory carving from the cathedral of San Matteo in Salerno, Italy. ([Image courtesy](https://photothek.khi.fi.it/documents/oak/00000300) **&copy;Photothek des Kunsthistorischen Instituts in Florenz – Max-Planck-Institut**.
-Permission for private use obtained, see [here for Copyright Information](https://photothek.khi.fi.it/cms/home/copyright/).
+Permission for private use obtained, refer [here for Copyright Information](https://photothek.khi.fi.it/cms/home/copyright/).
 Accessed on August 25, 2025.)
 ```